Trade directory · Oakland metro · California

 2

-File application with California Contractors State License Board including fingerprints, financial statements, and experience verification.
-Pay application fees.
+File application with California Contractors State License Board including experience documentation, references, and required fees ($330 initial application fee).

 02/06